martindstone/DemoEnvironment/README.md

 * Access to AWS S3 Bucket to host the "phone shop" website
 * Pagerduty instance
 * Global event rule key
+* Terraform installed (if you want to automate some of this, you can find this in the last section)

 ## Setting up the Phone Shop